abbiyuarsyah/abbiyuarsyah/README.md

 Hello 👋

-I am a Senior Mobile Developer with 8 years of experience in mobile development, have worked with a lot of different indurstries and people from around the world.
-A strong work ethic has been always with me since the start of my career.
-Enthusiastic, and full of spirit, they are things that are in and always with me from the first place as a Software Developer
+I am a Senior Mobile Developer with 9 years of experience, having worked across various industries and collaborated with professionals globally.
+I specialize in building robust, scalable mobile applications with deep expertise in Flutter.
+I'm equally comfortable working with native Android and iOS stacks, allowing me to make informed decisions on architecture and technology choices.

+Throughout my career, I've collaborated with talented teams globally and maintained a strong work ethic that drives me to solve complex problems and deliver quality software.

 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-abbiyuarsyah-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/pandu-abbiyuarsyah)